epics-base/ci-scripts/README.md

 Set `VV=1` in the configuration line of the job you are interested in.
 This will make all builds (not just for your module) verbose.

-**How do I update my module to use a newer release of ci-scripts?**
+**How do I update my module to use a newer minor release of ci-scripts?**

 Update the submodule in `.ci` first, then change your CI configuration (if needed) and commit both to your module.
 E.g., to update your Travis